Stories from the Old 8th Ward

 Not all migrants into the Old Eighth Ward were African-American.
 Predominantly Catholic German immigrants also formed the religious fabric of the community.
 While a Catholic congregation was already established where St. Patrick’s Cathedral stands today, the German population found that they needed instruction in their native language.
 Thus, St. Lawrence German Catholic church was established.
 Originally located on Front Street, a larger church was constructed along Walnut Street, dedicated in 1878.
 Alongside the congregation, members of the Sisters of Christian Charity established a home, taking over teaching duties at the parochial school connected with the congregation.

 While he did not live in the Old Eighth Ward, it is also worth noting that a popular hymn-writer, piano and music teacher, and publisher of hymnals, J. H. Kurtzenknabe, an orphaned immigrant from Germany, operated his printing business, Kurtzenknabe Printing for a time at the corner of Short and South Streets.
 (This corner was the famed “Frisby Battis Corner” that featured prominently in Old Eighth Republican politics.)
 Kurtzenknabe was most famous for his Sunday School hymnals, many of which were printed in the Old Eighth Ward.
+The image on the left is a copy of J. H. Kurzenknabe’s Fair as the Morning published in Harrisburg.

 Many other church communities also served the Old Eighth Ward.
 Second Baptist Church, located just outside the ward along Cameron Street drew many of its congregants from the citizens of the ward.
 Members of that congregation–many of whom lived either in or near the Old Eighth–left along with its pastor to establish St. Paul Baptist Church, also located on Cameron Street.
 The First Free Baptist Church was located on the same block as Wesley Union AME Zion.